Uenhe/Fire/README.md

 # Mindustry Mod - Fire
 - [English](README.md) | [中文](README_zh.md)

-A Mindustry Mod that adds a lot of WEIRD things.
-WiP.
+A Mindustry Mod that adds a lot of WEIRD things...

-Warning: The codes in GitHub is UNFINISHED, plz don't download it and play in Mindustry!!!

 Notice: There are two author: Uenhe & Raindance, but Raindance is so lazy that he doesn't want to register a Github account...